maximelenormand/Trip-distribution-laws-and-models/README.md

 # Systematic comparison of trip distribution laws and models

-## R package
+## R and Python packages

-We recently developed an [R package](https://rtdlm.github.io/TDLM/) to facilitate the use of the Java scripts (and more) with R.
+We recently developed an [R package](https://rtdlm.github.io/TDLM/) and a [Python package](https://rtdlm.github.io/PyTDLM/) to replace the Java scripts and provide additional functionality.

 ## Description